 Description of Procedure

-- First, you take a medicine in your doctor's office.
-The medicine stops the pregnancy.
-Depending on the medicine used, it may be given by mouth, as a shot, or it may be inserted into the vagina.
+- First, you take a medication in your doctor's office.
+The medication stops the pregnancy.
+Depending on the medication used, it may be given by mouth, as a shot, or it may be inserted into the vagina.

-- The first step is often followed by giving another type of medicine 1-3 days later.
+- The first step is often followed by giving another type of medication 1-3 days later.

 - Lastly, your doctor makes sure the procedure is complete by doing an ultrasound or a blood test.